MackHalliday/play-play-express/README.md

 `:id`: id of the track to be deleted

-If sucessful, application will respond with 201 status.
+If successful, application will respond with 201 status.

 #### Add a New Single Favorite Track